netgen-layouts/layouts-docs/cookbook/custom_condition_types.rst

 limit your layout mappings to certain conditions.
 One example condition type which is built into Netgen Layouts is the query parameter condition type which enables the mapping if some query parameter from the request matches the value stored in the condition.
-In case of eZ Platform integration, an example condition type which is built in is the siteaccess condition type that activates the mapping only if the siteaccess of the current request matches the condition.
+In case of Ibexa CMS integration, an example condition type which is built in is the siteaccess condition type that activates the mapping only if the siteaccess of the current request matches the condition.